Gulshan1357/nexus-game-engine/Nexus/src/EventManagement/README.md

-# Event
+# Event System

-The event system that I implemented here is a blocking type.
-This means that as soon as something emits an event the game will be blocked until all the listener callbacks are executed first.
+The event system implemented here is a **blocking type**, meaning the game is paused whenever an event is emitted until all listener callbacks are executed.

+---

-## Contains
+## Contains:

+1. **IEvent**
-1. **IEvent**: An interface for event.
-New events can be created by inheriting from this.
+   - An interface for events.
+   - New events can be created by inheriting from this.

+2. **EventCallback**
-2. **EventCallback**: A container for callback functions.
+   - A container for callback functions.

-3. **EventManager**: Contains an m_subscribers map.
-This map will contain event as key and a list of callback functions as Values
+3. **EventManager**
+   - Manages subscriptions and event dispatching.
+   - Includes an `m_subscribers` map, where:
+     - Keys: Event types.
+     - Values: Lists of associated callback functions.

+---

-## Limitation
+## Limitation:

+- **Current Behavior**
+  The `game.Update()` function clears and resubscribes all event callbacks repeatedly.

+- **Possible Optimization?**
-Currently the game's update() function clears and resubscribe all event callback over and over.
-Possibility of optimization: A buffer of subscriptions that are only added and removed at certain "events" or for a certain object ID.
-Example, when an entity is removed, remove all the events associated with that entity.
+  Implement a buffer for subscriptions to add or remove callbacks only during specific "events" or for a given object ID.
+  Example: When an entity is removed, automatically delete all events associated with that entity.